There’s no doubt about it, the thrill you get when you place your bet and it actually comes up a winner is fantastic!

 - Time out: Also called a cool-off, this is a time during which you can choose to be prevented access from your online casino.
 Time periods you can choose range from several minutes to 24 hours all the way up to several weeks.

 - Self-exclusion: Similar to the time out but for a longer period of time.
-Here you can request that the online casino prevents you accessing their site for anything from 6 months to several years, or even permanently.
+Here you can request that the online casino prevents you from accessing their site for anything from 6 months to several years, or even permanently.

 - Deposit limits: Most online casinos have a maximum deposit limit but many also offer the ability to create tailored deposit limits to help you control your spending.